Johnny Cueto: Kansas City Royals (2015)

 On July 26, 2015, Cueto was traded to the Kansas City Royals in exchange for Brandon Finnegan and minor leaguers John Lamb and Cody Reed.

 In his home debut with the Royals, Cueto threw a 4-hit complete game shutout against the Detroit Tigers, striking out eight batters without issuing a walk.
 This gave him his first win in a Royals uniform.

 After a promising start, Cueto struggled down the stretch, posting a 4–7 record and a 4.76 ERA in 13 starts after joining the Royals.
 After a mediocre performance in game 2 of the American League Division Series against the Houston Astros, Cueto returned to form in Game 5, pitching eight dominant innings, striking out eight and retiring his final 19 batters.
 The only hits he allowed came on back-to-back pitches: an infield single by Evan Gattis and a home run by Luis Valbuena.
 The Royals went on to win 7–2, eliminating the Astros and securing a spot in the ALCS for the second straight season.
 In the ALCS against the Toronto Blue Jays, Cueto took the loss in game 3 after giving up eight earned runs in two innings as the Royals' series lead shrunk from two games to one.

 Cueto started in game two of the World Series, delivering by far the best postseason performance in his entire career up to that point.
 Cueto was dominant from start to finish, pitching a complete game and only gave up two hits and one run (while striking out four) to give the Royals a 7–1 victory over the New York Mets and a 2–0 series lead.
 Only Lucas Duda recorded a hit (with 2), becoming the difference maker between Cueto and a no-hitter.
 Cueto became the first AL pitcher to throw a complete game in the World Series since Minnesota's Jack Morris in 1991.
+Cueto was the last pitcher to throw a complete game in the World Series until Yoshinobu Yamamoto of the Los Angeles Dodgers did so in Game 3 of the 2025 World Series, and as of 2025, he remains the most recent American League pitcher to do so.
 The Royals went on to win the World Series in 5 games to give Cueto his first championship ring.

 In 32 starts between the Reds and Royals, Cueto went 11–13 with a 3.44 ERA, striking out 176 batters across 212 innings, allowing just 194 hits and 46 walks, while pitching two complete game shutouts.
 He set career highs in BB/9 (1.95) and K/BB (3.83) ratios alongside a K/9 ratio of 7.47, despite failing to post a sub-3.00 ERA for the first time since 2010.
 Following the World Series, Cueto became a free agent for the first time in his career.